spatialdev/randompbfgenerator/README.md

 4. Write file to disk

 ### How to run
-First, you must add your Export API Token to the config.json file.
+Using the [config-exmaple.json](config/config-example.json) example, create a config/config.json file and add your Export API Token
 Once complete, simply execute

 ```bash